likhith-gowda-014/Chatfusion/README.md

     * **Model Training Flow**: Users upload a few audio samples, which the application saves and registers in an SQLite database.
     * **Voice Generation**: When a user selects their trained model, the application uses one of the stored audio samples as a **reference voice** to generate the AI's response in that specific voice.

+---

 ## 🧠 Workflow

 ### 1. User Interaction and Emotion Detection
 The user's journey begins on the `home.html` page.
 Once the user logs in, they can access the `dashboard` and the chat features.
 A separate thread runs the `capture_emotion()` function, which uses OpenCV and DeepFace to analyze webcam frames every 3 seconds.
 The detected dominant emotion is stored in `data/emotions.json` with a timestamp.

 ### 2. Audio Processing and AI Response Generation
 When a user speaks, the audio is sent to the `/upload-audio` endpoint.

 1. The audio file is saved temporarily, converted to a WAV format, and then transcribed into text using `faster_whisper`.
 2. The application loads the latest emotion from the `emotions.json` file.
 3. The `get_ai_response_unified()` function crafts a system prompt that combines a chosen **role** (assistant, friend, or tutor) with an **emotional modifier** based on the detected emotion.
 4. This tailored prompt and the user's transcribed text are sent to the **OpenRouter API** to get a response from an LLM like Llama-3.
 5. The AI's text response is then passed to the **XTTSv2** model.
 The model uses a reference audio clip from the user's previously trained voice model to generate an audio response that mimics their voice.
 6. The final audio file is saved and returned to the user.

+---

+## 🎤 Zero-Shot Learning & Voice Cloning (Detailed Breakdown)

+Based on the code and context, the zero-shot learning in this project works by leveraging the **XTTSv2** model's ability to clone voices from minimal data.

+### Workflow Breakdown 🛠️
+1. **Initial Voice Model Training**
+   - When a user uploads voice samples on `/train-model`, the **pydub** library converts them to `.wav` format and saves them in a unique directory.
+   - This path is stored in SQLite, linking a user-defined model name to its samples.
+   - This isn’t long-term training but just reference audio preparation for zero-shot inference.

+2. **Audio Analysis and Transcription**
+   - User speaks and sends audio via `/upload-audio`.
+   - The file is converted to `.wav`.
+   - **faster_whisper** transcribes the audio into text, representing the user’s intended chatbot message.

+3. **AI Response Generation**
+   - The system retrieves the latest emotion from **DeepFace**.
+   - A specialized prompt combining **role** + **emotion modifier** is created.
+   - This prompt and transcription are sent to **OpenRouter (Llama-3)** for response generation.

+4. **Zero-Shot Voice Cloning & Synthesis**
+   - The **XTTSv2** model, pre-trained on diverse voices, performs cloning.
+   - Inputs:
+     * The AI’s text response.
+     * The user’s saved `.wav` reference sample.
+   - The model’s **speaker encoder** generates a voice embedding from the sample (tone, pitch, style).
+   - XTTSv2 synthesizes the AI response in the user’s cloned voice.
+   - The final `.wav` file is saved and returned to the user.

+---

-### 3. Future Roadmap
+## 🚀 Future Roadmap
 The project aims to integrate **ChromaDB** with a **vector embedding model**.
 This will allow the chatbot to store and retrieve relevant conversation history, providing the LLM with richer emotional context for more consistent and coherent responses over time.